wikimedia/wikimedia-security-tooling/spamaccountstats/README.md

 # SpamAccountStats

 A Python script to generate statistics for new account creations to determine if the Users/IPs are within stopforumspam.com's spam lists.

-Developed to
+Developed to:
-1) analyze the potential efficacy of stopforumspam.com's spam lists related to suspicious account creations upon various Wikimedia projects and 2) to serve as a basic proof-of-concept for security-monitoring tooling for certain suspicious events as the occur on various Wikimedia projects.
+1. Analyze the potential efficacy of stopforumspam.com's spam lists related to suspicious account creations upon various Wikimedia projects.
+2. Serve as a basic proof-of-concept for security-monitoring tooling for certain suspicious events as the occur on various Wikimedia projects.

-n.b.
-As it currently exists, this should NOT be considered production code.
+*n.b.* As it currently exists, this should **NOT** be considered production code.

 ## Prerequisites